dotnet/docs-aspire/docs/storage/azure-storage-components.md

 ## Create the sample solution

-Create a .NET Aspire app using either Visual Studio or the .NET CLI.
+Create a .NET Aspire project using either Visual Studio or the .NET CLI.

 ## [Visual Studio](#tab/visual-studio)